openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-After the type to use is known, the method to call must be determined.
-As
+After the type to use is known, the method to call must be determined. |LANG|
-|LANG| supports overloading, more than one method can be accessible
-under the method name used in the call.
+supports overloading, and more than one method can be accessible under the method name used in the call.

 All accessible methods are called *potentially applicable candidates*, and :ref:`Overload Resolution` is used to select the method to call.
 If *overload